-DREAM REALISM
+DREAM REALISM AVAILABLE

 As Edgar Degas once said, “Art is not what you see, but what you make others see.”
 The paintings in this series are my thoughts on art and how they relate to life.
 But it’s up to the viewer to make his/her interpretation.
 It’s about what the painting means to the viewer.
 Having said that, you can read my interpretation in the “Read More” link under each painting.
 But what is more important is to move on to what it means to you.